COMHIS/python-basics/2_basic_concepts/part2.md

 ## Small exercises

 For each of these, create a script-file, like you did previously with the _Hello World!_ -task, and run that script with Python, as you did previously.
-We'll walk thourgh the process once again in the first example.
+We'll walk through the process once again in the first example.

 **Note:** Code can become messy fast.
 There are various ways to combat that, and one of those is called commenting.
 In the following excercises you'll notice explanatory text on rows preceded by the character '#'.
 That's the way commenting is done in Python.
 Everything on the row after that character is ignored by the Python-interpreter.